Seafzz/PP2/README.md

 ## Features to implement
 - Make a border that fills up during the 60 seconds the game is active.
-- implement different stages of the game, so the user can chose different times, 2,3 or 5 minutes.
+- implement different stages of the game, so the user can choose different times, 2,3 or 5 minutes.

 ## Technologies Used
 - HTML